iokarkan/chatbot-with-sources/README.md

 [![Demo Video](https://img.youtube.com/vi/rKbipz38CkA/0.jpg)](https://www.youtube.com/watch?v=rKbipz38CkA)

 Click the image above to watch a video demonstration of the chatbot in action.
+You can also read my blog [post](https://iokarkan.github.io/2023/04/18/chatbot-langchain-sources.html) on this app.

 ## Running the App